mjstraughan/CubingHistory/docs/Other Puzzles/Snake/Notation.md

 ## Origin and Development

 In September, 2006, Michael James Straughan and Johannes Laire began discussing Rubik's Snake and racing each other.
-During this time, Straughan and Laire developed a notation to easily describe movements and shape creation [^straughan-laire-nd].
+During this time, Straughan and Laire developed a notation to easily describe movements and shape creation [^straughan-laire-2006].

 The notation assigns numbers to each piece starting from the left. +, -, and x are attched to each number to notate the direction that a piece is to be turned. + = clockwise, - = counter-clockwise, and x = turn a piece twice.